daavidee/utstats-masterlist/README.md

 <ul>
 	<li>The UTStats log files do not give the player name and IP address on the same line but rather link these together with a unique (integer) player identifier, adding a little bit of extra complexity to the code</li>
 	<li>This program can be used with an already existing masterlist.txt and will simply append new entries.
 V1 masterlists can also be used</li>
-	<li>The view source section below contains a compiled executable along with a sample log file</li>
+	<li>A compiled executable along with a sample log file is included</li>
 </ul>